helix-collective/hx-deploy-tool/docs/userguide/simple-example.md

 version: "3"
 services:
   web:
-    image: hello-world
+    image: httpd
     deploy:
       replicas: 1

 ```

-When executed with `docker-compose up`, this will download the docker hello-world image, and start it.
+When executed with `docker-compose up`, this will download the Apache http webserver image, and start it.

 Our release will also include a release.json with the following: